Madison committee recommends police body cameras — with extensive caveats

 “And while we cannot control entities like the DA’s office, (District Attorney Ismael Ozanne) has already told the committee he wants BWCs and agrees in principle with the idea of reviewing footage prior to making charging decisions, for example,” he said in an email.
 “I would not expect anything in these recommendations to be a deal-breaker for parties or entities that want BWCs.”

-The committee's vote is the latest development in years of on-again, off-again deliberation by Madison city leaders on the body camera question — punctuated by several controversial fatal police shootings in Madison, the investigations of which could have benefited from body camera video.
+The committee’s vote is the latest development in years of on-again, off-again deliberation by Madison city leaders on the body camera question — punctuated by several controversial fatal police shootings and other police encounters in Madison, the investigations of which could have benefited from body camera video.

 As of last year, 13 of 24 law enforcement agencies in Dane County equipped their officers with body cameras, and five of Wisconsin’s 10 largest city police departments have the cameras.